-Today, the tiny town has grown to a big city which covers an area of 375 sq. kilometers or 145 sq. miles (slightly smaller than Stuttgart in Germany or about as big as Dublin in Ireland) and has seven districts (Khan in local language of Khmer) and 76 communes (Sangkat in Khmer).
+Today, the tiny town has grown to a big city which covers an area of 375 sq. kilometers or 145 sq. miles (slightly smaller than Stuttgart in Germany or about as big as Dublin in Ireland) and has seven districts or "Khan" in Khmer (local language) and 76 communes ("Sangkat" in Khmer).

-Phnom Penh and Cambodia were less impressive to the world during the Khmer Rouge era.
-One of the city?s tourism objects, Toul Sleng Genocidal Museum tells the sad story behind Pol Pot era (the leader of Khmer Rouge).
+Phnom Penh and Cambodia were less impressive to the world of tourism during the Khmer Rouge era.
+One of the city?s places of interest, Toul Sleng Genocidal Museum tells the sad story behind this Pol Pot era (the leader of Khmer Rouge).

-Today there are about 1.5 millions people live this capital city of Reach Thani Phnom Penh Municipality and all has changed since.
+Today there are about 1.5 millions people living this capital city of Reach Thani Phnom Penh Municipality and all has changed since.
 It offers many activities to its people and foreign tourists.
-Good Khmer food, entertainments and many interesting places to visit, such as Wat Phnom, the Royal Palace, Silver Pagoda, a few monuments, markets, museums, shops, and so on.
+Good Khmer food, entertainment and many interesting places to visit, such as Wat Phnom, the Royal Palace, Silver Pagoda, a few monuments, markets, museums, shops, and so on.

 ...restaurants, shopping, riverfront, art-deco buildings...

 The city has also lots of interesting art-deco buildings, which were built during the French colonization era.
-The famous French built art-deco building is the Central Market or Phsar Thom Thmei, in Khmer language (click here for more details).
+The famous French built art-deco building is the Central Market or Phsar Thom Thmei (in Khmer language).
+Click here for more details on Phsar Thom Thmei.

 In 2006 Phnom Penh, a sister city of Long Beach and Providence of Rhode Island in USA, won two awards, the First Price of Leadership in London and the First Price of Environment in Australia.
-During the World Leadership Forum in December 2007 in London, which was attended by 400 cities from many countries, it was awarded the First Price of Environment.
+During the World Leadership Forum in December 2007 in London, which was attended by 400 cities from many countries, Phnom Penh was awarded the First Price in Environment.

-A good record was also released in a report in 2007 that said social security and safety in this capital city of Cambodia has improved and well maintained.
+Good records were also released in a report in 2007.
+It said that social security and safety in the capital city of Cambodia had improved and were well maintained.
 The then Governor of Phnom Penh also mentioned that they would always work on problems concerning safety, drugs, food quality, and other big cities issues.